qa-shrine/Cypress-Basic-Example/README.md

 - A `cypress.config.ts` with baseUrl configuration.
 - Example tests in the `cypress/e2e/` directory.
 - Support files for custom commands and configurations.
-- Useful npm scripts for running tests and viewing reports.
+- Useful npm scripts for running tests.

 ## Prerequisites